eturkes/AD-CBD-exosome-proteins/README.md

 <!---
-    This file is part of AD-CBD-exosome-proteins.
+    This file is part of AD-exosome-characterisation.
     Copyright (C) 2022  Emir Turkes, Stephanie Fowler, UK DRI at UCL, Columbia University Medical Center